Homemade Apple Sauce beats store bought every time! Are you ready to make the switch?

 Set up an apple processing station in your kitchen like what I’ve done here.

-CANNING APPLE SAUCE MATERIALS
+MORE CANNING APPLESAUCE MATERIALS

 Hot Water Bath Canning Starter Kit

-How to Make Homemade Apple Sauce
+How to Make Homemade Apple Sauce from Scratch

 STEP ONE: PREPARE APPLES